umee-network/umee/x/leverage/spec/06_events.md

 | ----------- | ------------- | --------------- |
 | fund_oracle | amount        | {reward}        |

 Oracle rewards sent from the leverage module are tracked at the moment of transfer.
-Occurs every `InterestEpoch`.
+Occurs every block.

 ### RepayBadDebt